OpenSourceBrain/PsyNeuLinkShowcase/BIDS-MDF/README.md

 path toward extending the standard:  recurring extensions that serve similar purposes help identify targets for the definition of new components of the core standard itself.

+The format is currently under development, and should be considered a prototype for a more complete standard.
+Among the targets for extension are standards for specifying process control flow.
+At present, to execute a model specified in the format, the environment must either assume that process conrol flow is determined by the structure of the graph (i.e., edges are directed, the graph is acyclic, and nodes execute in the order of dependencies), or that process control flow is specified in environment-specific entries.
+A goal of further development is to provide standard ways of expressing both time-based and condition-based specifications for execution timing and order.

 Basic Constructs
 ----------------